 Section 1 Diaconia University of Applied Sciences (Diak)

-Diak educates customer-focused, research and development oriented experts for the renewing needs of working life.
+Diak educates customer-focused, research and development-oriented experts for the renewing needs of working life.
 Together with working life, Diak produces innovations to deal with current phenomena for the benefit of the future.
 The driving force behind Diak’s work and innovations is a strong, properly profiled RDI.

 Diak’s mission is to provide education leading to University of Applied Sciences (UAS) Bachelor’s and Master’s degrees, and to arrange open university studies and adult education (Act 351/2003, Section17, Act 411/2005, Section 18, Act 932/2014 and Decree 1129/2014).
 Diak’s fields of education are social welfare, health care, sports, culture, humanities and education.
-Diak arranges a part of the training together with other institutions of higher learning.
+Diak arranges a part of the training together with other institutions of higher education.

 Values and mission

 The values guiding work at Diak are Christian love for one’s neighbour, social justice, open interaction and effective work of high quality.

 Diak educates competent professionals and experts for the church and society and participates in the development of its fields of study at the regional, national and international levels.